Saturday, 23 February 2019

 The colours and patterns are fascinating

 The public fossicking area at Yowah.
-We didn’t stay out long though - too hot.
+We didn’t stay out there long because it was simply too hot.

 The plains spread as far as the eye can see from the bluff at Yowah.
 Rather impressive.